rcl-ssl/docs/portal/stand-alone.md

 ## Add a SSL/TLS Certificate

-- In the ‘Certificates’ module of the RCL Portal , click on the 'Create New SSL/TLS Certificate' link.
+- In the ‘Certificates’ module of the RCL SSL Portal , click on the 'Create New SSL/TLS Certificate' link.

 ![image](../images/portal/create-new.PNG)